imsaddam/SSE_Final_Project/README.md

 	`http://192.168.33.9/gitlab/`

-For the gitlab-ci token enter the generated token.<br>
+3. For the gitlab-ci token enter the generated token.<br>
 	`Example: 77NHS6kxWaqmEvkZK22r`

-For a description for the runner enter:<br>
+4. For a description for the runner enter:<br>
 	`[integration-server] docker`

-For the gitlab-ci tags for this runner enter:<br>
+5. For the gitlab-ci tags for this runner enter:<br>
 	`buildtags`

-For the executor enter:<br>
+6. For the executor enter:<br>
 	`docker`

-For the Docker image (eg. ruby:2.1) enter:<br>
+7. For the Docker image (eg. ruby:2.1) enter:<br>
 	`alpine:latest`

-3. Restart the runner:
+8. Restart the runner:

 	`sudo gitlab-runner restart`

-Congratualtion Your Automatic Build process is successfully Completed
+### Congratualtion Your Automatic Build process is successfully Completed

-#Setup stage environment
+# Setup stage server environment

 1. The Vagrantfile required to create and run the stage-server VM is provided in this repo.
 Go to the directory: